 Photo (by Michael Penn): David Katzeek, Tlingit elder and community leader, speaking at a Hiroshima Remembrance Day Event organized by Veterans For Peace in Juneau, Alaska, August 6th, 2019.

 In 1958, the US Atomic Energy Commission proposed detonating up to six thermonuclear weapons in Alaska, 30 miles south of the native village of TIkigaq (Point Hope).
 Community members of Point Hope, and many other Alaskans, rose up in opposition to the proposed tests (code-named Project Chariot), and successfully defeated the project.
 It was the first successful opposition to the US nuclear establishment and launched America’s modern environmental movement.
 The story of Point Hope offers inspiration to the next generation of nuclear disarmament activists in Alaska and around the world.

 A few other reasons.

-· Three underground nuclear weapons tests were conducted on Amchitka in the Aleutian Islands between 1965-1971 (including the United States largest underground test, Cannikin).
+· Three underground nuclear weapons tests were conducted on Amchitka in the Aleutian Islands between 1[phone redacted] (including the United States largest underground test, Cannikin).

 · Alaska’s proximity to the nuclear-armed and nuclear-impacted states of Russia, China, Japan and North Korea.